ch3n9w/dev/README.md

 ### Alacritty

-1. use Firacode Nerd Font and LXGW WenKai, see `fontconfig/fonts.conf`
+1. use Firacode Nerd Font, Victor Mono Nerd Font and LXGW WenKai, see `fontconfig/fonts.conf`
 2. define some keybindings to pass through to tmux, see `alacritty/alacritty.yml`

 ### Tmux